getify/You-Dont-Know-JS/get-started/ch4.md

 Can you make your JS program look like a Java, C#, or Perl program?
 What about Python or Ruby, or even PHP?
 To varying degrees, sure you can.
 But should you?

 No, I don't think you should.
 I think you should learn and embrace the JS way, and make your JS programs as JS'y as is practical.
 Some will think that means sloppy and informal programming, but I don't mean that at all.
-I just mean that JS has a lot of patterns and idioms that are recognizably "JS," and going with that *grain* is the general path to best success.
+I just mean that JS has a lot of patterns and idioms that are recognizably "JS," and going with that *grain* is the general path to the best success.

 Finally, maybe the most important *grain* to recognize is how the existing program(s) you're working on, and developers you're working with, do stuff.
 Don't read these books and then try to change *all that grain* in your existing projects over night.
 That approach will always fail.